Fort Lauderdale Man Now Multimillionaire After Winning Top Prize In Florida Lottery Scratch Off Game

-MIAMI (CBSMiami) – A Fort Lauderdale man is the state’s news multi-millionaire thanks to a Florida Lottery scratch-off ticket.
+MIAMI (CBSMiami) – A Fort Lauderdale man is the state’s newest multi-millionaire thanks to a Florida Lottery scratch-off ticket.

 Jose Canales won a top prize from the $5,000 A WEEK FOR LIFE scratch-off game.
-He chose to receive his winnings as a one-time, lump-sum payment of $4,660,000.00.READ MORE: BREAKING NEWS: FIU President Mark Rosenberg To Resign
+He chose to receive his winnings as a one-time, lump-sum payment of $4,660,000.00.READ MORE: WFOR Launches New Live, Local Streaming Service CBSNews Miami

 Canales purchased his winning ticket at a Chevron, at 3100 West Davie Boulevard in Fort Lauderdale.
 The retailer will receive a $10,000 bonus commission for selling the winning scratch-off ticket.

 $5,000 A WEEK FOR LIFE ticket offers four top prizes of $5,000 a week for life and the overall odds of winning are one-in-3.35.
-Tickets cost $10.READ MORE: Florida Posts 4.4 Percent Unemployment Rate
+Tickets cost $10.READ MORE: Mark Rosenberg Acknowledges He Resigned As FIU President Because ‘I Caused Discomfort For A Valued Employee’

 Recently, two men in Broward each scored a million dollar prize by playing the Florida Lotterys’ THE FASTEST ROAD TO $1,000,000 scratch-off game.